 In rare, extenuating circumstances, the application period may be shortened.
 In the event that the application period is shortened, RDP will update this posting to notify candidates that they have seven calendar days remaining to apply.

 To Apply: Send the following, in a single PDF file, to jobs[at]therevolvingdoorproject.org (replace [at] with @) with the subject line “Research Intern, Revolving Door Project”:

 2. a résumé; and

-3. a writing sample on a relevant policy-related topic of anywhere from 500 to 1,500 words, or a description of a project you have completed independently or at another organization.
+3. a writing sample on a relevant policy-related topic of anywhere from 500 to 1,000 words, or an excerpt or description of a project you have completed independently or at another organization.